Even brick-and-mortar sales at our hero-of-the-day Nordstrom actually fell!

 These under-attack brick-and-mortar retailers that are losing the battle against e-commerce are precisely the stores that populate shopping malls, with department stores – the most beaten-up segment – serving as the anchors.
 This problem for mall landlords, despite feverish landlord rhetoric to the contrary, is just going to get worse.

 Consumers will continue to shift their purchases online.
 Entire brick-and-mortar sectors will essentially disappear – like music stores and video stores before them.
+You can buy retro video games and music online so easily now that even stores that sell those items may liquidate their inventory.
 But it took 20 years for online sales to get this far.
 And it’s going to take many more years to complete the structural transition.
 The environment for brick-and-mortar retailers and malls will get relentlessly tougher, where each liquidation creates some fake breathing room for the remaining brick-and-mortar competitors, but only briefly.
 Then the process continues.

 This is so thick it’s hard to believe.
 It’s far beyond just a Brick & Mortar Meltdown.
 Read… Mattress Firm Considers Bankruptcy to Get Out of its Real Estate Scams